ibariens/steuernummer/README.md

 # Steuernummer

-** IMPORTANT: still 15 regex rules need to be added - should be done in 24 hours **

 Steuernummer is a very simple Gem that uses regex to validate all german tax numbers (or steuernummer).
 It is able to generate a country wide code, and find the region where the steuernummer comes from.
 Data is based on: http://de.wikipedia.org/wiki/Steuernummer